wp-plugins/upcoming-events/readme.txt

 Tags: calendar, events, ical, feed
 Contributors: StarDestroyer
+Requires at least: 2.0
+Tested up to: 2.1.2
+Stable tag: 0.3

+This plugin can receive iCalendar feeds from third party sites and display aggregated upcoming events from multiple feeds in your sidebar.

+== Description ==

 Upcoming Events is a plugin that can receive iCalendar feeds from third party sites and display aggregated upcoming events from multiple feeds.
 As of this